THEMIXT/staff/Warning-system.md

   # Whether or not the player issued the warning will be visible in GUIs.
   show-issuer: true

+  # Enables the ability to notify a user when he has warnings
+  # User will be notified the moment he comes online.
+  user-notifications:
+      enabled: false
+      # Enable this to show the message every time the user comes online.
+      # If Disabled the warnings will be marked as "read" and he will only be notified of new warnings
+      always-notify: false

   severity-levels:
     - name: MINOR
       score: 1